My Debut Cookbook 'Comfy' Is Out Now. ORDER HERE!

 How to Prepare Mushrooms (2 important steps)

 2. Uniformed Size – Slicing the mushrooms the same size, and more specifically the same thickness, will ensure everything cooks at an even rate.
 In general, you want the slices on the thicker side of life, purely for the reason that mushrooms shrink quite considerably.
-Keeping them thick will help them keep the shape.
+Keeping them thick will help them keep their shape.

 1. Don’t overcrowd the pan – putting too many mushrooms in the pan at once will cause the mushrooms to steam instead of fry.
 The amount I’ve used in this recipe (photo below) is just at the limit of what I recommend a good amount to fry at once.
 If you find yourself with too many mushrooms then simply fry in batches.